samuelmurail/af2_analysis/README.md

 ## License

-This project is licensed under the GNU General Public License v2.0 - see the `LICENSE` file for details.
+This project is licensed under the GNU General Public License version 2 - see the `LICENSE` file for details.

 # References